tangentsoft/sqlite/walbanger/README.md

 Harvey the WAL-Banger is a program that attempts to *disprove* the proposition that SQLite’s WAL mode is safe across some given boundary.
-It was originally written to test the OCI container boundary, since it is not immediately clear that sharing a Linux kernel allow’s WAL’s shared memory and locking calls to cooperate across that boundary.
+It was originally written to test the OCI container boundary, since it is not immediately clear that sharing a Linux kernel allows WAL’s shared memory and locking calls to cooperate across that boundary.

 Contrast a network file share, where WAL definitely doesn’t work.
 While